Building a new home is an exciting but daunting journey and one of the questions at the forefront of your mind is no doubt – how much will it cost?

 - Consultant fees

 Fees for consultants depend on the complexity of your project.
 You should expect to have a structural engineer, energy consultant, approved building inspector and party wall surveyor involved in your build, but you may require further specialist advice related to specific issues of a conservation area or an Area of Outstanding Beauty.
+You can find the cost of some of the professional fees you might expect to pay in our article sharing the budget breakdown for a house extension.

 - Site preparation